maxmonis/bomb/README.md

 ### Description

-This is a game for 2-4 players.
-There are no logins, so to start gameplay the user simply selects how many players will participate and chooses a name for each player.
+This is an online game for two or more players.
+There are no logins, so to start gameplay a user simply needs to provide a name to create a game or join an existing one (game join requests are sent to the creator and must be approved).
+Games cannot be joined once in progress.
+If any player leaves during gameplay, the game ends.

 ### Gameplay